-Parallel importation is an unauthorized import into a country of non-counterfeit goods into a country.
+Parallel importing is an unauthorized import of non-counterfeit goods into a country.
 The goods are imported without the express permission of the intellectual property owner.
 Individuals refer to this as gray market goods, and most trades entail high-priced branded goods such as jewelry, cameras, tablets, and watches.

-The parallel part of the import, it is a distributor, wholesaler, or retailer involved in bringing a reduced price patented, copyrighted, or trademarked product brought into a country at a reduced price by a distributor, wholesaler, or retailer in cases where the product is already marketed.
-This provided the initial incentive for the import because the lower prices create a more competitive landscape, forcing authorized firms to provide greater customer service satisfaction or lower their price to stay competitive.
+In the parallel part of the import, it is a distributor, wholesaler, or retailer involved in bringing a reduced price patented, copyrighted, or trademarked product into a country.
+The distributor, wholesaler, or retailer may already market the product.
+This established marketplace provides the initial incentive for the import because the lower prices create a more competitive landscape.
+Competitors are forced to provide greater customer service satisfaction or lower their price to stay competitive.

 Example of Parallel Importing

 Let's say an Entrepreneur XYZ wanted to export Nabisco’s Oreo cookies to Japan.
-Instead of reaching out directly to Nabisco to buy Oreos and exporting to Japan, they went to a major food distributor in Chicago and asked if they could buy volume quantities of Oreos each month from them for export to Japan.
+Instead of reaching out directly to Nabisco to buy Oreos and exporting to Japan, they went to a major food distributor in Chicago.
+XYZ asked the distributor if they could buy volume quantities of Oreos each month from them for export to Japan.

-Even if they said yes, Nabisco has strict rules in place on who handles their products on an exclusive basis worldwide.
+Even if they said yes, Nabisco has strict rules in place on who handles its products on an exclusive basis worldwide.
 In this instance, some of Nabisco’s products are either made in Japan or a neighboring country for transport to Japan.
 While Entrepreneur XYZ might want to scratch the idea because it was too complicated or might constitute infringement, in reality, the effort actually constitutes parallel import to Japan.

 The Lawfulness of Parallel Imports

 At first blush, there's nothing illegal about producing goods and exporting them.
 But what comes into question is how your goods arrived in a particular country.
 For example, if you originally exported your goods to the U.K. and then discovered that those goods were then moved from the U.K. to Spain for consumption without your permission, that form of parallel importing is illegal.

 How Illegal Parallel Importing Occurs